spacemaus/postvox/README.md

 Postvox
 ==========
-A simple, open, distributed social network.
+A simple, open, distributed newsfeed network.

 It takes inspiration from email, IRC, and Usenet on the one hand; and Twitter, Facebook, and Instagram on the other.
 It's real-time, and all that jazz.

+**Q:** What's it good for?

+**A:** Newsfeeds (like RSS) or real-time chat (like IRC or XMPP).

-**Q:** What makes this special?
+**Q:** What makes it special?

-**A:** It's like Twitter, in that you can follow people, but it's also like email, in that people's data can be stored wherever they like and not just on one company's servers.
+**A:** It's an open protocol like email, which means anyone can run their own servers and participate in the wider network.

+It's also easy to program custom "bots" to interact with the network.
+(See [morsebot.js](./vox-client/examples/morsebot.js) for example, or say "@morsebot Hello!" to see it in action.)

+---

 Postvox is in open alpha.
 You can try it out if this makes sense to you: